 On the contrary, following a Mediterranean-style diet rich in whole grains, seeds, fish, legumes, and cruciferous vegetables like broccoli and cauliflower may help reduce estrogen levels and, thus, cancer risk.

 Researchers believe that this diet increases your intake of protective plant compounds such as polyphenols and lignans.

 Your hormones are involved in every aspect of your health.
 You need them in very specific amounts for your body to function optimally.

-Hormonal imbalances may increase your risk of obesity, diabetes, heart disease and other health problems.
+Hormone imbalances may increase your risk of obesity, diabetes, heart disease, and other health conditions.

-Despite the fact that aging and other factors are beyond your control, there are many steps you can take to help your hormones function optimally.
+Although aging and other factors that affect hormones are beyond your control, you can take several steps to help manage your hormone levels.

-Consuming nutritious foods, exercising on a regular basis and engaging in other healthy behaviors can go a long way toward improving your hormonal health.
+Consuming nutritious foods, exercising regularly, and engaging in other health-promoting behaviors such as meditating and getting enough sleep may go a long way toward improving your hormonal health.